shoekstra/puppet-owncloud/README.markdown

     * Ubuntu 14.04 Trusty

 ## Development

-In the pipeline:

-* Add support for additional operating systems.
-* Add support for PostgreSQL.

 At this time only one instance of ownCloud can be configured per host.
 It would be easy enough to change to a define to make a multi-tenant ownCloud server, but wasn't a requirement when writing this and can only see this being implemented if someone wants to add this functionality via a pull request.